kai-niemi/roach-bank/README.md

 increasing value (credit), and a negative value means decreasing value (debit).
 A transaction is considered balanced when the sum of the legs with the same currency equals zero.

-# Deployment

-See the [Deployment Guide](deploy/README.md) on how to deploy the ledger to a single or multi-region AWS, GCE or Azure cluster.

-When deployed in a multi-regional topology (like US-EU), the accounts and transactions needs to be pinned/domiciled to each region for best performance.
-This is done through the [regional-by-row](https://www.cockroachlabs.com/docs/stable/multiregion-overview.html#regional-by-row-tables) topology in CockroachDB.
-This will provide low read and write latencies in each region, and also for an entire region to be brought down without affecting forward progress in any of the other regions.

 # Design and Implementation

 See the [Design Notes](docs/DESIGN.md) for a complete overview of used architectural mechanisms.